AmithBV0606/NextJs-Part-6/README.md

 - So far, we've been working with hard-coded content in our routes and components.

-- In actual enterprise apps, you're usually pullng data from external sources.
+- In actual enterprise apps, you're usually pulling data from external sources.

 - The App router is built on React Server Components (RSC) architecture which gives us the flexibility to fetch data using either server components or client components.